sskorupski/clk_extension_tezos_client/README.md

 ## TODO
 * [ ] Remove the `exec_command` usages
+* [ ] Create a lib module or make an MR on clk project
 * [ ] Clean logs and print usage
 * [ ] Handle dry-run
 * [ ] Install without the `install-smartpy.sh` script